bclover/real-world-functional-programming-book/gitbook/part1/not_allowed.md

 console.log(c.getName()) // throws Error
 ```

 There a bunch of different versions of these, depending upon if you use `Object.create` or the `new` keyword vs. not, the `class` keyword, attaching to the prototype vs. emulating static vs. using the `static` keyword, using various Babel plugins to fix, etc. On and on.
+React 16.8 with the introduction of [Hooks](https://reactjs.org/docs/hooks-intro.html) has moved on, so should you.
+You no longer have to memorize all the rules, nuances, and compiler/transpiler tricks and use `bind` all over the place.
+It's freeing.

 ### arguments

 **Synopsis**: Dangerous in closures, but typically only used in edge cases, so as long as you avoid closures, you'll be ok.
 We recommend you stick to functions that take a specific number of arguments.
-Sadly, `arguments` is only with function declarations so we recommend you avoid.
+The `arguments` keyword is only available with function declarations and expressions so we recommend you avoid.

 Pure functions can work with variadic functions; functions that take an arbitrary number of arguments.
 This can be hard to get right so ensure extra unit tests here.
 The `arguments` keyword, unlike `this`, CAN be depended upon, but can subtly change in the values it has once you start bringing closures.